thruthesky/ng-simple-editor/README.md

 ## Why

-* I search Angular editors and I couldn't find simple one.
-All of them has dependencies like jQury, Bootstrap, Fontawesome.
+* I search Angular/Ionic Web editors and I couldn't find simple one.
+All of them have dependencies like jQury, Bootstrap, Fontawesome, etc.
 * So I made one for myself.
-Deadly simple yet, extendible.
-No dependencies.
+It's deadly simple.
+Easy to edit.
+No dependencies at all.

+## Todo

+* More design
+* More documentation
+* Better coding style

-## Install
+## How to Install

 ```` sh
 npm install --save ng-simple-editor
 ````

-## Usage
+## How to Use

 ### How to set up